Paul McGowan (American football)

-Paul J. McGowan (born January 13, 1966) is a former American football linebacker.
-He was drafted by the Minnesota Vikings 237th overall in the 1988 NFL Draft.
-He played college football at Florida State.
+Paul J. McGowan (born January 13, 1966) is an American former professional football player who was a linebacker for the Orlando Predators of the Arena Football League.
+He played college football for the Florida State Seminoles and was selected by the Minnesota Vikings of the National Football League (NFL) in the ninth round of the 1988 NFL draft.

 College career

 McGowan played college football at Florida State University.
 As a senior in 1987 he was an All-American and won the Butkus Award given to the nation's best linebacker.

 Professional career

 Minnesota Vikings

-McGowan was selected with the 237th pick during the 1988 NFL Draft.
+McGowan was selected with the 237th overall pick during the 1988 NFL draft.
 The Vikings cut McGowan during training camp.

 Cleveland Browns

 In 1989, the Cleveland Browns signed McGowan, but he was released during the Browns preseason cuts.

 Birmingham Fire

 McGowan played for the Birmingham Fire of the World Football League during the 1991 and 1992 seasons.

 Orlando Predators

 In 1993, McGowan played for the Orlando Predators of the Arena Football League.
 McGowan was twice named to All-Arena Teams.